Subscribe To This Site

 You can even buy your own personal wind turbine from such outfits as B and Q. Unfortunately, these are not generally viable in an urban setting.

-In some countries it is possible to sell electricity generated by wind power (and other renewables) back to the energy grid.
-The UK government is currently (2010) increasing the feed-in tariffs for home energy generation so that small domestic outfits can obtain a profit from selling electricity.
+In some countries it is possible to sell electricity generated by windpower (and other renewables) back to the energy grid.
+The UK government increased the feed-in tariffs for home energy generation in 2010 so that small domestic outfits could obtain a profit from selling electricity.

 Intermittent winds